anyaevostinar/anyaevostinar.github.io/classes/361-s25/hw-AE.md

 The CampusWire is probably the best place to ask, as long as you don't have to share too much of your code to do so, because you'll get faster responses on average.
 You are also welcome to come to drop-in hours, and schedule a one-on-one meeting if that works better for you.

+## Addendums
+Since there was only a style component on Proficiency, most of you scored Not Yet Proficient on the first submission.
+I am updating the requirements to split out the style for revisions so there is a "Proficient" that is less than what I expect for "Exemplary".
+I have therefore added the specifics of what is necessary for exemplary style.
+Feel free to check with me on if your code already hits the new Proficient requirement.